thomas-maurice/ansible-role-gitea/README.md

 This said, it should work on every major Linux distribution, it has been tested successfully on Debian Jessie 64 bits.

-Also it only supports the sqlite3 driver for now, but I'll improve soon.

 ## Contributing
 Do not hesitate to make me a pull request, and when in doubt you can reach me on